 Predictor construction

-To construct the SAT predictor, each sample (coding sequence) was converted into a 2,257-dimensional numeric vector, then the generated feature matrix with M rows (the number of samples) and N (2,257) columns will be subsequently fed into the deep forest algorithm to build a predictor to classify transcripts.
+To construct the SAT predictor, each sample (coding sequence) was converted into a 2,257-dimensional numeric vector, and then the generated feature matrix with M rows (the number of samples) and N (2,257) columns were subsequently fed into the deep forest algorithm to build a predictor to classify transcripts.
 Deep forest (RF) is a decision tree-based ensemble learning method which harbors the complexity of deep neural network but without hyper-parameter tuning [9].

 Five-fold cross validation on training samples

 Cross-validation has been widely used to evaluate the performance of ML-based predictors [10-12].
 In this study, we used a five-fold cross-validation experiment to evaluate the performance of SAT.
-In a five-fold cross-validation experiment, positive and negative samples are randomly partitioned into five parts; each part has a roughly equal number and subsequently is used for evaluating the performance of SAT trained with the remaining four parts of samples.
+In a five-fold cross-validation experiment, positive and negative samples were randomly partitioned into five parts; each part had a roughly equal number and subsequently was used for evaluating the performance of SAT trained with the remaining four parts of samples.
 In each fold of cross-validation experiment, the receiver operating characteristic (ROC) curve was used to assess the prediction accuracy through plotting the curve of TPR (y axis: true positive rate) versus FPR (x axis: false positive rate) at all possible thresholds.
 Then the area under the ROC curve (AUC value) was used to quantitatively score the prediction accuracy of a SAT predictor.
-An AUC value can range from 0 to 1, a higher AUC value indicates better prediction accuracy.
-After assessing with each of the four parts, the mean of the five AUC values was used to represent the overall performance of a SAT predictor.
+An AUC value can range from 0 to 1, and a higher AUC value indicates better prediction accuracy.
+After assessing AUC with each of the four parts, the mean of the five AUC values was used to represent the overall performance of a SAT predictor.

 Performance evaluation on the hold-out testing samples

-In order to further assess the performance of SAT, sixed commonly used measures including Sensitivity (Sn), Specificity (Sp), Precision (Pr), Accuracy (Acc), Matthews correlation coefficient (MCC) and F1-score (F1) were used to evaluate the performance of SAT predictor on the hold-out testing samples.
+In order to further assess the performance of SAT, six commonly used measures including Sensitivity (Sn), Specificity (Sp), Precision (Pr), Accuracy (Acc), Matthews correlation coefficient (MCC) and F1-score (F1) were used to evaluate the performance of SAT predictor on the hold-out testing samples.
 These measures are defined as follows:

 Sn= TPTP+FN,